 - Home (Tip)

 d) During the viewing of the movie, complete the worksheet.
 (See Appendix 2).

 f) View the Bishop Robert Barron clip on the catholic understanding of conscience.

 h) Form groups to discuss and list obstacles that affect a person’s ability to make decisions and develop an informed conscience.
 Each obstacle listed requires an explanation from the group.

 b) Record answers to the following questions using a Y Chart:

 - What do they wonder?

-a) Students watch the video on clarifying values: https://www.youtube.com/watch?v=KvwJi-zA9zk
+a) Watch the video on clarifying values: https://www.youtube.com/watch?v=KvwJi-zA9zk

-b) Students write a list of their own values and reflect upon what has shaped and influenced them to have these values.
+b) Write a list of your own values and reflect upon what has shaped and influenced you to have these values.

-c) Students experience the Ignatian EXAMEN method as a reflection activity following learning input on Corporal Works of Mercy.
+c) Experience the Ignatian EXAMEN method as a reflection activity following learning input on Corporal Works of Mercy.
 EXAMEN method.

 d) Discuss essential question: What situations require you to exercise personal and moral responsibility?